symfony/symfony-docs/reference/configuration/framework.rst

 .. seealso::

-    See :ref:`book-templating-hinclude` for more information about hinclude.
+    See :doc:`/templating/hinclude` for more information about hinclude.

 .. _reference-templating-form: